Hypertension in Children

 - Risks and Complications of High Blood Pressure in Children

 A few moments with your little baby could prove to be a stress buster for you.
-However, these little bundles of joy could suffer from hypertension too.
-Alarming but unfortunately true!
-High blood pressure in babies could be a cause of concern for the parents, but shying away from the problem will definitely not help.
+However, your little bundle of joy could suffer from hypertension, too.
+This is alarming but unfortunately true!
+High blood pressure in babies could be a cause of concern for parents, but shying away from the problem will definitely not help.
+Here’s everything you need to know about hypertension in children.

 How to Measure Blood Pressure?

 Normal blood pressure measured for a child is based on three factors – age, gender and weight.
-A blood pressure of 64/41 in a newborn is considered as normal.
-For a child from 1 month up to 2 years old, it is 95/58.
+A blood pressure of 64/41 in a newborn is considered normal.
+For a child aged one month up to two years, it is 95/58.
+There are blood pressure centile charts available that are used to detect hypertension.
 It is normal for these numbers to vary.
-Your doctor will determine if your child is suffering from hypertension if the reading is high after checking it three times and regular monitoring will be recommended by your doctor.
+Your doctor will determine if your child is suffering from hypertension if the reading is high after checking it three times, and regular monitoring will be recommended by your doctor.

-Under normal condition, the heart pumps blood all over the body through the blood vessels which widen and contract to maintain and regulate the flow of blood.
-When the blood pushes too hard against the blood vessels causing damage to the vessels, heart and other organs it is termed as high blood pressure.
-“Hypertension” means high blood pressure greater than 95 percent according to age, weight and height.
+Under normal condition, the heart pumps blood all over the body through the blood vessels, which widen and contract to maintain and regulate the flow of blood.
+When the blood pushes too hard against the blood vessels causing damage to the vessels, heart and other organs, it is termed high blood pressure.
+“Hypertension” means high blood pressure greater than 95% according to age, weight and height.

 Causes of Hypertension in Children